Strings

 methods for properties that implement IEnumerable<string>

 .
-The following search uses Exists and matches blog posts that have at least one tag.
+The following search uses Exists and matches blog posts with at least one tag.

 var searchQuery = client.Search<BlogPost>()